Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/index.md

 The HTTP `Content-type` header **must** be set to `application/json`.

-A valid token must be provided in the HTTP `Authorization` header.
+A valid user token must be provided in the HTTP `Authorization` header.

 ### POST Request (File Upload Only)